Skip to content

 North Extension Stabilization Step 1 (NES1)

 The North Extension was originally built in 2009 and deemed a failure in 2012 by the Municipality of Anchorage and its advisors.
-Construction on the new alignment is anticipated to begin in summer 2023.
+Construction on the new alignment began in summer 2023 and will be completed at the end of 2025.
 Photos showing progress will be added.

 Link